 The purpose of this Service Agreement is to set forth the terms and conditions under which the Cal Maritime Facilities Management Services and Enterprise Services cooperate to ensure a safe, secure, and healthy environment at non-GF departments including Housing, Dining (Food) Services, Conference & Event Services (Facility Rentals), and the Bookstore and Uniform Annex.
 The administrator for the non-GF departments is Executive Director of Enterprise Services.
+This Service Agreement includes ASCMA.

-Functions Facilities Management Services agrees to provide: Routine services
+Functions Facilities Management Services agrees to provide:

+Routine services